Best universities in Mexico 2022

 One of the largest collections of Don Quixote incunabula (early printed books) is held at the Cervantean Library, along with an original edition of L’Encyclopédie and the Mario Pani Archives.

-Notable alumni include the current Mexican president, Enrique Peña Nieto and many members of the Latin American business community.
+Notable alumni include the former Mexican president, Enrique Peña Nieto and many members of the Latin American business community.

 Founded in 1974 with the help of then-president Luis Echeverria Alvarez, the Metropolitan Autonomous University (UAM) is spread over four campuses around Mexico City: Azcapotzalco, Cuajimalpa, Iztapalapa and Xochimilco.
 The fifth is based in Lerma, a city just outside the country’s capital.